meagan13/Family-Supper/README.md

 ### Wireframes
 Outlines of each page of Family Supper can be found [here](https://github.com/meagan13/Family-Supper/wiki/Wireframes).

-## Features
-### Sign In, Sign Up, and Demo
-* **All users** have the option to sign into an existing account or to create an account.
-* The **Demo** option gives the user full access to the site without having to create an account or log into the site.

-### Memories
-* **Logged-out users** are able to view all memories shared about specific recipes.
-They are not able to add, edit, or delete memories.
-* **Logged-in users** are also able to create memories from an individual recipe page.
-Logged-in users are able to edit or delete memories they have posted.

-### Recipes
-* **Logged-out users** are able to view all recipes posted to the website by all registered users.
-They are not able to create, edit, or delete recipes.
-* **Logged-in users** are also able to create recipes, and users who create recipes can also edit or delete those recipes.

 ## Technologies
 * <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript"><img src="https://img.shields.io/badge/-JavaScript-F7DF1E?logo=JavaScript&logoColor=333333" /></a>